 Encourage children to share information in cooperative learning interactions.
 This activity can be completed as a whole class activity.
 Have each child use pantomime and gestures to act as a plant or animal.
 Have other children first identify whether the "actor" is showing a plant or animal.
 Then have children name it.

-How can living things help each other?
+Put It All Together things help each other?

+How can living

 Talk about it.